hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Variables under control

-We can set the power plant to prefer charging the battery, or selling to the grid, or just throwing electricity away.
+We can set the power plant to prefer charging the battery, selling to the grid, or just dumping electricity.
-We can also set charge the batter from the grid.
+We can also set it to charge the battery from the grid.
-Throwing electricity from the solar panels away makes sense if the battery is full and sell price is negative.
+Dumping excess solar electricity makes sense if the battery is full and sell price is negative.

 The battery should not be discharged below 10 % of its capacity, and should not be charged above 90 % of its capacity, otherwise it will degrade faster.
 We'll take these thresholds as hard constraints.